 We’ve already named Splatoon 2 as one of the Switch’s best third-person shooters.
 It’s also one of the best games on the Switch period, showing that, when Nintendo wants to, it can dabble in genres other than its usual fare with excellent results.

 The Fire Emblem series has been gaining traction outside of Japan for a few years now, but Fire Emblem: Three Houses opened the flood gates.
 For good reason, too!

 This strategy RPG features the same addictive gameplay as earlier entries but makes it one of the most replayable entries in the series to date.

 A retro-style RPG that marries 16-bit style with modern visual flairs, Octopath Traveler is a game you need to see in action.
 Between the eight main characters, you’re bound to find at least one character whose story resonates with you.

 8. Astral Chain

 We could easily expand this list to many more entries and still not have room for all the great exclusives available on Nintendo’s hybrid handheld console.
-That said, there are also plenty of great versions of third-party games on the system, something you couldn’t say about Nintendo’s other most recent consoles.
+It’s a total winner, for sure.